 To this end, both companies share a true creative dialogue and have worked with many renowned architects and designers, to develop and introduce new designs to the market.
 Notably Marco Pisati, Stefano Boeri and Jamie Hayon are among them.

-Guilio Iacchetti, designed the Ginkgo door handle and door pull, which leads the new 12 line collection.
+Guilio Iacchetti, designed the Ginkgo door handle and door pull, which leads the new collection.
 Since 2017 Industrial designer Iacchetti, has taken his place as dnd’s Art Director.
 Previously Iacchetti has created work for brands including Alessi, Artemide, Foscarini, Ceramiche Refin, Danese, Fontana Arte, Magis, Moleskine and Pandora.